-Alcohol Abuse Among Veterans
+Alcohol Misuse Among Veterans

 The Culture of Alcohol Abuse Within the Military

 Drinking alcohol can serve as a means to connect with fellow service members in the military.
-As a society, many restaurants and bars offer discounted prices for service members.2 Not surprisingly, alcohol use disorders are the most prevalent form of substance abuse among active service members of the military.3
+As a society, many restaurants and bars offer discounted prices for service members.2 Not surprisingly, alcohol use disorders are the most prevalent form of substance misuse among active service members of the military.3

-According to the 2015 Health Related Behaviors Survey report, more than 5% of military personnel across all branches are heavy drinkers—those who consume 5 or more drinks on 1 occasion, 5 or more days in a month.3 Binge drinking is a serious concern, 1 in 3 active duty service members are binge drinkers,3 which tends to be more common among military personnel with high combat exposure.6
+Over the past several years, with more deployments to Afghanistan and Iraq, there has been an increase in alcohol consumption, including binge drinking, resulting in alcohol-related health issues among service members.4,5 According to the 2018 Health Related Behaviors Survey report, nearly 10% of military personnel across all branches are heavy drinkers—those who consume 5 or more drinks on 1 occasion, 5 or more days in a month.3 Binge drinking is a serious concern.
+More than 1 in 3 active-duty service members are binge drinkers, which tends to be more common among military personnel with high combat exposure.3,6

 An alcohol consumption study reviewed a group of 1,100 soldiers who had been part of an infantry team returning from deployment.7 The study found a correlation between combat and alcohol misuse.7 An estimated 25% of those who were sampled were misusing alcohol 3-4 months after deployment.7 Of those, 12% experienced behavioral problems related to their alcohol use.7